-This Program is designed to train those individuals who are interested in becoming paralegals or legal assistants.
-This Program does not train one to become a lawyer, legal administrator, legal secretary, or other law office or courthouse personnel.
+This program is designed to train individuals interested in becoming paralegals or legal assistants.
+This program does not offer curriculum leading to certification to become a lawyer, legal administrator, or other law office or courthouse personnel.

-Course work includes, but is not limited to, substantive and procedural legal knowledge in the areas of civil litigation, legal research and writing, real estate, family law, wills, estates, trusts, contract (commercial) law, personal injury law, corporate law, criminal law, and legal ethics and professionalism.
-For students working toward an associate in applied science degree, required courses also include subjects such as English, mathematics, humanities, and social science.
-All students are required to take introduction to computers, basic keyboarding, word processing, text editing, and public speaking.
+Overall, course work includes, but is not limited to, areas of civil litigation, legal research and writing, real estate, family law, wills, estates, trusts, contract (commercial) law, personal injury law, corporate law, criminal law, and legal ethics and professionalism.
+For students working toward an associate in applied science degree, general education required courses include subjects in english, mathematics, humanities, and the social sciences.
+All students are required to take courses in introduction to computers, keyboarding, word processing, text editing, and public speaking.

 Note: Paralegals may not provide legal services directly to the public, except as permitted by law.